-Senior managers have responsibility to maintain an operational risk register and identify risks that should be included in the Company's Strategic Risk Register.
+The Heads of Service (NPH senior management team), have responsibility to maintain an operational risk register and identify risks that should be included in the Company's Strategic Risk Register.
 Managers also have responsibility to ensure that risks are being allocated to appropriate risk owners and are managed accordingly.
 During the year operational risks have been linked to key performance indicators as a complementary method of assessing risk.